 DO know the name of the song you are requesting.
 And preferably, the artist as well.

-When I perform at a wedding, I’m making some pretty quick transitions sometimes – it’s rare for me to play a song in its entirety.
+When I perform at a wedding, there are times when I’m making some pretty quick transitions, as it’s rare for me to play a song in its entirety.
 While one song is playing, I need to figure out the next song I want to mix in, how I want to mix it in, plus line up its tempo and speed to the current song playing (this is called “beatmatching”).
-While I love to play “Name That Tune” during the cocktail and dinner hour, time is of the essence and the dance floor mix takes precedence.
+While I’ll gladly play “Name That Tune” with you during the cocktail and dinner hours, time is of the essence when I’m in the mix and the dance floor will always take precedence.

 DON’T be vague when making a request.

-“Play something from the 80s” narrows it down, but it doesn’t tell me if you mean Rock, Dance Pop, Hip-Hop, or New Wave.
-At least give me that and/or an artist or band to work with.
+“Play something from the 80s” kind of narrows it down, but it doesn’t tell me if you mean 80s Rock, 80s Dance Pop, 80s Hip-Hop, or 80s New Wave.
+At least give me the genre and an artist or band to work with.

 DO make unusual requests.

-Often times, I can predict most of the requests I will get.
-Last year, every request card included “Turn Down For What”, this year it’s “Uptown Funk”.
-However, I do like to throw a song out of left field into my mix, if I feel confident I can make it work.
-The reward is well worth the risk.
+Oftentimes, I can predict most of the requests I will get.
+In 2014, it was “Turn Down For What”, 2015 it was “Uptown Funk”, 2016 it was “Can’t Stop The Feeling!”, 2017 it was “Despacito (Remix)”, 2018 it was “In My Feelings”… I think you get the point.
+However, I do like to mix in a song out of leftfield into my mix, if I feel confident I can make it work.
+The reward is always well worth the risk.

-This past weekend, by request I played “I Want It That Way” by the Backstreet Boys.
-It crushed the dance floor and inspired an 90s set of boy bands, Will Smith records, and 90s hip-hop.
-One unusual request was very beneficial to me and allowed me to take the musical journey on a detour.
+At a recent wedding, I played “I Want It That Way” by the Backstreet Boys by request.
+It wasn’t on my radar at the moment, but it CRUSHED the dance floor and inspired me to mix a 90s set of boy bands, Will Smith records, and golden era hip-hop jams.
+That out-of-nowhere request was very beneficial to me and I appreciate it.

-Plus, I don’t like to be the DJ that is going to play “We Are Family” and “Celebration” – mixed together – for the billionth time in a row.
-Some weddings require that mix, others do not.
-Most of my wedding performance fall under the latter.
+Look, I don’t like to be the DJ that is going to play “We Are Family” and “Celebration” (mixed together!) for the billionth time in a row.
+While some weddings require that mix, others do not.
+Forunately, most of my wedding performances fall under the latter.
+So bring on the unusual requests – I welcome them.

 Unless that beverage is for me, please DON’T bring your beverage near the booth.

-There’s a ton of fancy, and expensive, equipment up there.
-One accidental spill could put an end to the night, real quick.
+There’s a ton of fancy, and very expensive, equipment in my booth.
+One accidental spill could put an end to the night, 100 to 0, real quick.

 And if you are wondering, I’ll take a water or Diet Coke on the rocks.
-Thank you!
+Thank you kindly, as small gifts always bump your request up in priority.

 Also, DON’T touch the equipment.

 If you want to learn how everything works, I’d love to tell you!
-But if you playfully do that DJ scratch motion to one of my turntables – and you accidentally scratched the record that is currently being played on the sound system – you just committed a serious party foul.
-Even worse, since DJing requires a sensitive touch, you could break one of my needles and that’s no fun.
+But if you playfully do that DJ scratch motion on one of my turntables – and you accidentally scratch the record that is currently being played live – you just committed a serious party foul.
+Even worse, since vinyl records and turntables require a touch of finesse, you could break one of my needles and that’s no fun!

 When making a song request at a wedding, please DO await for me to acknowledge you.

-My peripheral vision is really good and I’m aware you are there – I typically give a non-verbal acknowledgment of your presence – I just may have two songs being mixed at the same time and as soon as I finish the transition to the new song, I will say hello to you.
+My peripheral vision is really good and I’m aware you are there – I will typically give you a non-verbal acknowledgment of your presence – but I just might have two songs being mixed at the same time and as soon as I finish the transition, I will say hello to you.
 The first priority is the dance floor mix, always.

 Also, the best way to make a song request is from the side, not from the front of the booth.
-Because I place the speakers in line with my booth, I can hear you much better from behind the speakers, a la from the side, then I can when you approach in front of my booth.
-My lip reading is getting much better, though!
+Because I place the speakers in line with my booth, I can hear you much better from behind the speakers, a la from the side.
+I can’t really hear you that well when you approach from the front of my booth.
+While my lip-reading is getting better, do help me out and come to the side of the booth.

 Please DON’T yell your song request.

-DO dance to your request.
-And thank the DJ for playing the request.
+DO dance to your song request.
+And thank the DJ for playing your request.

-It’s a great way to have more of your song requests played as the evening progresses.
+If you want a DJ to even consider playing any of your additional requests, you better dance to the ones you already requested when they play.
 A good compliment on how I’m doing – and how you are enjoying the evening – is also appreciated, as well!